Would you believe me if I said I checked off THREE more projects from my to-do list?!

 I’m now down to 19 more projects to go.
 Slow and steady.
 These slacker-projects are getting de-slacker-ified.

 Have you tackled any big projects lately?
 Do tell!

-** edited to add: the scaffolding was rented from Home Depot.
+** edited to add: the scaffolding was rented from our local hardware store.
 A week-long rental was about $100, so since Wendy and I split it, I paid only $50.